dmarrazzo/rh-bpm-notes/others.md

     [standalone@localhost:9999 /] patch apply /path/to/downloaded-patch.zip

 ### Password
-to add user adn change password use
+to add user or change password use

-    add-user.sh
+    add-user.sh -a user password

 ### Relax password strength enforcement